 The flood defences can only protect up to a point, they may malfunction, can be breached and have a finite structure life.
 Therefore, there is a residual risk of tidal flooding.
 If the flood defences were not there, the area would be flooded.
 However, as area of land may benefit from the presence of flood defences even if the flood defences are overtopped, the presence of the flood defences means that the floodwater does not extend as far as it would if the flood defences were not there.
-It is unlikely
+It is unlikely that a breach in the flood defences would occur.

-The site will not be inundated with floodwater for all events up to and including the undefended 1 in 200 year event.
-The site will be flood free during the undefended 1 in 200 year event, the residual flood risk posed to the site is low and is less than 1 in 200 years.

-During the undefended 1 in 200 year (plus climate change) event, the site may be inundated with floodwater to a maximum depth of 1.65m and during the undefended 1 in 1000 year event a maximum depth of 0.51m would be experienced.
+The Site will be flood free during the undefended 1 in 200 year event.
+Therefore, the residual flood risk posed to the Site is low and is less than 1 in 200 years.
+However, during the undefended 1 in 200 year (plus climate change) event, the Site may be inundated with floodwater to a maximum depth of 1.82m and during the undefended 1 in 1000 year event, the Site may be inundated with floodwater to a maximum depth of 0.68m.